 The psaltery is painted in great detail, but it has features which appear at first to be odd.
-Clearly the musician and the psaltery were painted at different times as, even if playing a psaltery without a strap was normative in this standing position, this psaltery is not supported and is therefore levitating.
-(There is a related problem with the tromba marina being held impossibly aloft to keep it in the viewer’s vision, out of the heavenly clouds below.)
+Again we see a psaltery without a strap, unsupported and levitating away from the player’s body.
+(The tromba marina is also held impossibly aloft to keep it in the viewer’s vision, out of the heavenly clouds below.)
 A psaltery needs tuning pins on one side and hitch pins on the other for the strings to be held in place, traversing the bridges on both sides.
 This psaltery has tuning pins on our right but no hitch pins on our left, the strings disappearing behind the instrument on the left side.
-This psaltery has 61 strings, counting from the left bridge (more from the right bridge – see below), positioned so closely together and so evenly that, if these were double or triple courses, it would be impossible to tell where one course ends and the next begins.
-This cannot represent 61 independent diatonic pitches, as that would make a technically impossible range of 8 octaves and a sixth, so another tuning solution is necessary.
+This psaltery has 61 strings, counting from the left bridge (more from the right bridge – see below), positioned so closely together and so evenly that, if these were double or triple courses, it would be impossible to tell visually where one course ends and the next begins, but this cannot represent 61 independent diatonic pitches, as that would make a technically impossible range of 8 octaves and a sixth, so another tuning solution is necessary.

 An artist who is so careful to paint details such as the psaltery’s four finely decorated roses is, I suggest, to be trusted unless there are good grounds for not doing so, so let’s work on the basis that Memling was faithful to reality.
 The levitating instrument is an artistic convention, since we see it in paintings from the middle ages right through to the baroque period.
-It takes a long time to paint.
-No psaltery player is going to stand for that long in a playing position.
 Let’s also assume that this was an unusually designed instrument with hitch pins on the back (it’s a bit of a waste of string and the pins might catch on your clothes, but it’s not impossible as long as you don’t want to play the psaltery on an entirely flat surface, which is never shown in iconography) or possibly an arrangement with a comb on the back on which to hook loop-end strings.

 So if the playing position is artistic license and a back with string pins or a comb is feasible, then potentially so is the stringing.
 If we allow for double-stringing of courses this gives 30 pitches plus 1 single string, a diatonic range of 4 octaves and a third or less if, as happened on some diatonic harps, there was both a B and a Bb string in each octave.
 In the 15th century, English composer John Dunstaple (or Dunstable) pitched his polyphonic voices wide apart, a new practice which was hugely influential, known in Europe as “the English countenance”, marking the beginning of what was to be a post-medieval, renaissance style of music.
 Could it be that Memling painted a new style of psaltery, modified with a hugely expanded pitch range to play in “the English countenance”?

 Perhaps.
 Certainty is impossible.
 It may even be that this was a radical, new, fully chromatic psaltery.
 If so, this would still give a single-strung range of 5 chromatic octaves exactly; or a double-strung range of 2 octaves and an augmented fourth (which is admittedly an odd range).
 Perhaps, as a result of the creation of the fully chromatic harpsichord family some time between c.
 1350s and 1397 – a new keyboard family derived from the psaltery (more of which below) – some inventive psaltery makers were trying to keep pace, resulting in this hugely expanded number of strings.
 Due to the gaps in the evidence, we can only make educated guesses.

 There is another feature, unique to this psaltery in iconography, though not necessarily in historical reality, about which we can only make educated guesses.
 Not only are there 61 strings counting from the left bridge, there is an arc of 22 points from left to right across the longer strings, attached to each of which is another string coming from the right hand bridge (from our perspective, left hand for the player), giving a shorter vibrating length and therefore a higher pitch than each adjacent string.
 If we assume the shorter strings are the same diameter as each adjacent string and at the same tension, just as a thought experiment, then they cannot be octave courses, since to raise the pitch of a string by an octave we halve the vibrating length, and each string length is reduced by less than half here.
-Since gauges for the octaves at the full string length were available, then reducing the vibrating length by adding string holders needs an explanation.
+This needs an explanation.

 It is therefore logical to be reminded of Mersenne’s statement that some psalterion/dulcimer courses were strung “two strings … at the fifth … to augment the harmony.”
 Are we seeing an example of the psaltery’s courses tuned in fifths, as Mersenne’s psalterion was?
 If so, it seems an awkward way to do it when different gauge strings could more easily achieve fifths.
 Perhaps the practicality lies in the soundboard string-holders for these shorter strings, giving the facility to play each of these courses with or without the fifth, depending on where along the string length the course is plucked.
 This would add versatility to the instrument, as fifths could then be added only when appropriate to the music or to gain a particular effect, and avoided at other times.
-It raises the intriguing question of whether psalteries were always, often or sometimes tuned in fifths on lower strings, but without the facility for omitting the extra fifths, as on this instrument.
+It raises the intriguing question of whether psaltery courses were always, often or sometimes tuned in fifths on lower strings, but without the facility for omitting the extra fifths, as on this instrument.
 Since we cannot know the comparative gauges of the shorter strings, they may be tuned in octaves to the adjacent strings, so the same principle could apply to playing or avoiding octaves.

 To summarise and suggest a solution.
 The psaltery painted by Memling is shown in such careful detail that it is arguably credible, giving us information not otherwise available.
-If strung in 31 double courses, it would have a diatonic range of 4 octaves and a third, or less if there were both B and Bb strings, feasible only if wire string technology would allow such a range with such a narrow differential between string lengths, which is highly questionable; or a fully chromatic range of 2 octaves and an augmented fourth, which is a very strange range for an instrument.
+If strung in 31 double courses, it would have a diatonic range of 4 octaves and a third, or less if there were both B and Bb strings; or a fully chromatic range of 2 octaves and an augmented fourth, which is a very strange range for an instrument.
 So this leads us to the possibility of believing Memling’s literal representation of the stringing: the reason it is not possible to tell where one putative double or triple course ends and the next begins is because it is strung singly, until we reach the lowest 22 courses.
 This gives a single-strung range (counting from the left bridge) of 5 chromatic octaves exactly – a far more sensible range than 2 octaves and an augmented fourth.
 This leaves the bottom 22 courses, doubled with shorter strings.
-If a maker and musician wanted to be so modern as to have a fully chromatic instrument – essentially a plucked harpsichord – then it seems anachronistic for him to employ courses tuned in old-fashioned parallel fifths, so they are more likely to be octaves, still used on other instruments, selectively played or avoided according to where the player plucks along the string length.
+If a maker and musician wanted to be so modern as to have a fully chromatic instrument then it seems anachronistic for him to employ courses tuned in old-fashioned parallel fifths, so they are more likely to be octaves, still used on other instruments, selectively played or avoided according to where the player plucks along the string length.

 There is evidence from the previous century for another option for the modified psaltery tuning: neither diatonic nor fully chromatic, but diatonic plus those notes most needed for the music of the period.
 This is precisely what we find in the Berkeley theory manuscript, probably written by 14th century Parisian music teacher Johannes Vaillant, who died in 1361.
 His manuscript is a compendium of music theory, including drawings and tunings for the vielle (medieval fiddle), gittern, harp and psaltery.

-The Berkeley psaltery illustration (right) and its commentary gives a range of an octave and a minor third, A to c’, as seen on the left of the drawing.
-The course arrangement appears ambiguous: they may be all double-strung courses, though it may also be read as a triple followed by a single course, paired from the lowest to highest pitch.
+The Berkeley psaltery illustration (right) and its commentary gives a range of an octave and a minor third, A to c’, as labelled on the left of the drawing.
+The course arrangement appears ambiguous: they may be all double-strung courses, though it may also be read as a triple followed by a single course.
 There is no indication of either unison or octave stringing.
 Each course is shown paired with the adjacent course, so we have pitches A B then a gap, c d then a gap, and so on.
 Within each gap is drawn what appears to be a shorter single string coming from the right, reminiscent of the shorter strings on the Memling psaltery, but this is evidently not the same arrangement: the shorter strings of the Berkeley psaltery are not located sequentially on the lower pitches only, but evenly distributed after every second course.
-The Berkeley author gives us the pitches, which are those of accidentals.
+The Berkeley author gives us the pitches of shorter strings, which are accidentals.
 The pitches for the first octave are as follows, with the shorter strings in square brackets.
 I have presumed double-stringing on every course: